-To succeed in getting the best yield from agriculture, it demands proper and sustainable agricultural practices.
-By employing the right agricultural practice we aim to improve the yield of crops.
-For improving the yield, we need – to improve the variety of crops, its production management, and protection management.
-Here we will be discussing crop protection management.
+To succeed in getting the best and the maximum yield from his farm, a farmer has to minimise his crop loss and it demands proper and sustainable agricultural practices.
+By employing the right agricultural practices he can aim to improve the yield of the crops.
+For improving the yield, a farmer needs to improve the variety of crops, its production management, and its protection management.

 Crop protection before and during the cultivation